giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The undegraded NREL tower is the baseline validation case.

 In this configuration, the sectional stiffness varies smoothly and monotonically along the tower height.
-This makes the case suitable for checking that the CSF-defined tower properties are correctly transferred to the OpenSees beam formulation.
+This makes the case suitable for checking that the tower stiffness distribution is correctly transferred to the beam model.

 The expected behaviour is rapid convergence.
 Since the stiffness field is smooth, even a limited number of beam elements should reproduce the reference response with small error.